Understanding the Medicare Part B Giveback Benefit

 What Is the Part B Giveback?

-While some Medicare Advantage plans have a separate monthly premium on top of the Part B premium, KFF reports that in 2025, around two-thirds of these plans are not charging an additional premium.
-The giveback option is an extra benefit that some Medicare Advantage plans offer where the insurer helps pay part or all of your Medicare Part B monthly premium.
+The Part B giveback option is an extra benefit that some Medicare Advantage plans offer where the insurer helps pay part or all of your Medicare Part B monthly premium.

-According to the Medicare Payment Advisory Commission (MedPAC), plans are estimated to receive an average rebate of $2,255 per enrollee in 2025.
-After subtracting administrative costs and profits, approximately $2,075 is available for supplemental benefits with around half of that typically allotted to reducing beneficiaries’ cost sharing or premiums.
+According to the Medicare Payment Advisory Commission, plans received an average rebate of $2,255 per enrollee in 2025.
+After subtracting administrative costs and profits, approximately $2,075 was available for supplemental benefits, with around half of that amount typically allotted to reducing beneficiaries’ cost sharing or premiums.
+CMS projects the government payments to Medicare Advantage plans will have an increase of 5.06% in 2026, but the precise rebate amount per enrollee has not been announced yet.

 “Keep in mind, if you don’t pay for Part B, there is no giveback.
 Medicaid beneficiaries can choose not pay for Part B, but they will not receive any reimbursement,” says Lisa F. Humes, a licensed insurance agent at HealthMarkets Insurance Agency in Manassas, Virginia.
 “Reimbursement can take up to three months before the reduction takes effect.
 It can be a reduction in the premium for Part B taken from your Social Security check or a reduction of the quarterly bill if you receive an invoice.”